ApexDevelopment/LuaBit/README.md

 ## Installation

-Copy the `luabit.lua` file into your project directory.
+Copy the `luabit.lua` and `native.lua` files into your project directory.

 ## Usage